Multiobjective Evolutionary Pruning of Deep Neural Networks with Transfer Learning for improving their Performance and Robustness: Related work

 Another technique to reduce the complexity of the networks is pruning.
 Pruning a CNN model consists of reducing the parameters of the model, but it may lead into a decrease of the performance of the model.
+Several approaches to prune networks have been developed over the years, such as \citep{han2015learning,srinivas2015data}.
+These methods have been already used in several problems, rendering great performance.

-An example of the fusion of EAs, DNN and pruning is shown in \citep{WANG2020247}, which proposes a novel approach based on a combination of pruning CNN of sparse layers (layer with fewer connections between neurons) guided by a genetic algorithm.
-The main consequences of this study is the reduction of a great fraction of the network, but at the penalty of a lower generalization performance of the network.
+An example of the fusion of EAs, DNN and pruning is shown in \citep{WANG2020247}, which proposes a novel approach based on a combination of pruning CNN of sparse layers (layer with fewer connections between neurons) guided by a GA.
+The main consequence of this study is the reduction of a great fraction of the network, but at the penalty of a lower generalization performance of the network.

-Following the idea of EAs and Dnn, in \citep{evoprunedeeptl} the authors propose also propose a combination of sparse layers and a genetic algorithm.
+Following the idea of EAs and DNN, in \citep{evoprunedeeptl} the authors propose also propose a combination of sparse layers and a GA.
 They have shown that pruning can be done in a TL scheme with sparse layers and EAs.
 Their proposal is only guided by the performance of the model, but they also achieve a great reduction in the optimized sparse layers.

-\subsection{Out of Distribution Detection}
+\subsection{Out of distribution detection}

 Robustness is a term that has been used with related yet different meanings among the literature of the Machine Learning (ML) community.
-In this work we refer to the model's ability to handle the unknown, to detect whether it has been queried with an example of a not learned distribution, therefore refusing to make the classification it has been trained to do.
-This is precisely what the Out of Distribution detection framework measures.
+In this work, we refer to the model's ability to handle the unknown, to detect whether it has been queried with an example of a not learned distribution, therefore refusing to make the classification it has been trained to do.
+This is precisely what the OoD detection framework measures.